-The CHGME Payment Program supports the vision, missions and goals of HRSA as well as those of BHW.
-HRSA's mission is to improve health and achieve health equity through access to quality services, a skilled health workforce and innovative programs.
-BHW aims to improve the health status of the population by providing national leadership and resources to develop, distribute and retain a diverse, culturally competent health workforce that provides the highest quality care for all, especially the underserved.
+The CHGME Payment Program supports the vision, mission, and goals of HRSA as well as those of BHW.
+HRSA's mission is to improve health and achieve health equity through access to quality services, a skilled health workforce, and innovative programs.
+BHW improves the health of underserved and vulnerable populations by strengthening the health workforce and connecting skilled professionals to communities in need.
 BHW oversees several grant programs that support the placement of providers, provide financial support to students in health professions programs, provide continuing education to current health professionals, and foster the development of curricula that promote quality health care.

 The nearly 60 freestanding children's teaching hospitals across the country train about 30 percent of the nation's pediatricians, nearly half of all pediatric sub-specialists, and provide valuable training for physicians in many other specialties.
 These are the physicians who care for America's youngest population - its children.
-Representing about one percent of all short-term acute care hospitals, these hospitals provide almost 50 percent of the patient care to low-income children, including those covered by Medicaid and those who are uninsured.
+Representing about 1 percent of all short-term acute care hospitals, these hospitals provide almost 50 percent of the patient care to low-income children, including those covered by Medicaid and those who are uninsured.
 In addition, these hospitals are regional and national referral centers for critically ill children, often serving as the only source of care for many critical pediatric services.
 More than 75 percent of inpatient care at children's hospitals is devoted to children with one or more chronic conditions.
-This program provides the funding needed to support children's hospitals in providing residency training.
-1
+This program provides the funding needed to support children's hospitals in providing residency training.2